Predictia/AQUA/docs/sphinx/source/graphics.rst

 AQUA also supports a wide variety of map projections provided by the ``cartopy`` library.
 To simplify projection selection, a utility function ``get_projection()`` is provided, which accepts a lowercase function names (e.g. ``"plate_carree"``) to select the desired projection.
+A dictionary with the complete list of available projections can be found in the ``projections.py`` file.
-The function also accepts additional keyword arguments depending on the selected projection and and user-defined plotting requirements.
+The function ``get_projection()`` also accepts additional keyword arguments depending on the selected projection and and user-defined plotting requirements.
 The returned ``cartopy.crs`` objects can be used directly with ``plot_single_map()``.
 A minimal example using subplots with different projections is shown below: